flagshipcompany/shopify-app-public/README.md

 - [View Pickups](#view-pickups)

 ##About the Flagship for Shopify App
+Flagship™ for Shopify is bringing reliable discounted shipping to your online store faster, easier and more affordably.
+Instantly upload data, print labels, process shipments, share real-time rates or set shipping rates on your online store - and more!
+Manage shipments for online purchases easily and take your Shopify store to the next level with Flagship.

 ##Features
 * Get real-time discounted shipping rates from Flagship's online shipping system to your Shopify store.